 It’s a rather odd combination of two dog breeds, but this isn’t the first time in the canine world that big dogs have mixed with small ones.
 These are all fairly young designer dogs, and you never know what will crawl out of the doggy kennel.
 Will it be a complete mix of two breeds or more like one of the parents?
 You’ll never know until it grows up.

-2. Is The Cutest Crossbreed The Kindest, too?
+2. Is The Cutest Crossbreed Also Kind?

 Both parents, the JRT and the Aussie, are huge on pleasing their master.
 These pups will jump through fire to get you what you want.
 Their mix?
 Couldn’t be better!
 A JRT and Australian Shepherd mix is truly fond of its owner.